CS180-022-2/Project_5/README.md

 + Pressing "Back" button will take the user to AccountMenuFrame
 #### Class Documentation
 ##### contentCheck() method
-Checks inserted information to make sure it doesn't contain forbidden characters.\n
+Checks inserted information to make sure it doesn't contain forbidden characters.
-@param password the password to be checked
-@param realName the name to be checked
-@param email the email to be checked
-@return true if above input passes checks, false otherwise.

 ### EditProfileFrame Class
 #### Description
+A class representing the frame to edit the details of the user profile.
+All the changed profile details must conform to the respective validation rules.
 #### Testing
 1. Tested that the class exists and inherits or implement the correct classes
 2. Tested that all fields exist, and are of correct type and modifiers